 Do you want to know how well your WordPress forms are converting overall, or which specific contact form drives the most conversions?
 Then you’ll need to set up conversion tracking for your WordPress forms.
-With form conversion tracking, you can track form views, submissions, and conversion rates.

-Let’s take a look at 3 different types of conversion tracking for your forms, and how to set each of them up on your website.
+Now let’s take a look at 3 different types of conversion tracking for your forms, and how to set each of them up on your website.

 3 Ways to Track Your WordPress Form Conversions